-I guess the older you are (and you have a baby or babies per say), the harder it is to lose the weight and it may be here to stay.
+I guess the older you are (and you have a baby or babies per se), the harder it is to lose the weight and it may be here to stay.
 But I do have hope and always believe that persistence is key to anything, just an FYI.
 So, don't be hard on yourself if you aren't at your ideal weight just yet.
 It's more of a chemical imbalance and not entirely on YOU.

 Did you know that your skin goes through a few changes that might just be permanent?
 Besides the typical stretch mark(or a few!), your skin can also become dryer (or a lot more oily for some!), darker areas exist around the upper lips or cheek (also known as "pregnancy mask"), darkened moles or freckles form (which has been the greatest culprit thus far for me), acne, and a few others.
-Let's face it—this list is depressing enough, so I'll leave it here.
+Let's face it---this list is depressing enough, so I'll leave it here.

 I wasn't aware of this fact, but apparently your shoe size can permanently change after baby.
 Did you know this?
 Well, studies have shown that some women have experienced longer, wider, or flatter feet after having their little one.

 This is something that I've been dealing with also.
 Before pregnancy, I didn't have any issues with this, however, PostPartum has changed that fact.
 It is said that about 5-10% of women deal with over- or under-active thyroid after delivery.

 I know.
 It's pretty crazy!
 I feel the same way but we're all in this together.
 Time heals all wounds, so remain hopeful with the changes that you are going through and learn to accept them (Good or Bad).
 I'm learning to love the skin I'm in and make this "newness" the best new thing that I can possibly make it.

 There will be these body changes, which you'll learn to cope with by making the necessary Lifestyle changes daily.
 And let's not forget the fact that you're developing and nurturing a little human-being who's path you're paving the way for.

 So, grab yourself a glass of your favorite wine + sweet treat (or two if you need it).
 Take a few deep breathes.
 Scream a little if need be.
 And let's make today count!